-From my hospital bed I had therefore to rethink my future.
-I realized that my future must be quite different from the typical career pattern of almost all of the Kibbutz members.
-The Kibbutz High School system I graduated from was outside the state schools system, with a completely different curriculum, and without the state wide matriculation exam, a key requirement to attend college.
-(In fact there were no exams at all in the Kibbutz High School.)
+High School.)
 Therefore, I did not have even the minimal pre-requisites for attending College.
-I had to study for the rather demanding high-school matriculation exam that was required in Israel from my hospital bed.
-I did my studies by correspondence with the British Educational Council.
+I had to study for the rather demanding matriculation exam that was required in Israel from my hospital bed.
+I did my studies by high-school correspondence with the British Educational Council.
 The British Council as we called it was one of the good institutions that the British Empire brought to former colonies.
 I passed the six matriculation exams, but with mediocre grades only.
 It took a full year, or two, for me to rebuild up my physical stamina and to be able to walk.
 I then applied to the Hebrew University, and moved to Jerusalem.
-Remarkably I am the only person from my high school class (except one, Hillel Efrat) who went to study at a University!
+Remarkably, I am the only person from my high school class (except one, Hillel Efrat) who went to study at a University!
 The act of leaving the Kibbutz was traumatic for my parents.
-My father's standing as a founding member of the collectivist idealistic community was shattered.
-He had his problems with this egalitarian-pressuring community before because he was one of the few intellectuals in a community was the slogan-like principle "first of all hands (not brains)"; meaning the first priority is a work in the agricultural, income-generating, sector of the kibbutz.
-But now it was almost the last nail in the coffin, so to speak, because his first born child has left and will not continue his own main agenda in life-living in the kibbutz.
+My father is standing as a founding member of the collectivist idealistic community was shattered.
+He had his problems with this egalitarian- pressuring community before because he was one of the few intellectuals in a community was the slogan-like principle "First of all hands (not brains)"; meaning the first priority is a work in the agricultural, income-generating, sector of the kibbutz.
+But now it was almost the last nail in the coffin, so to speak, because his first born child has left and will not continue his own main agenda in life- living in the kibbutz.
 Forty years later came out a new Israeli movie (shown in the 2006 Sundance Festival) which have shown a glimpse into the difficulty of being a different persona (in the case of my father it meant intellectually oriented; in the movie it was mental instability) in an egalitarian society.

-Sweet Mud is a powerful coming-of-age drama about Dvir, a 12-year-old boy on a kibbutz in the 1970s with a psychologically unstable mother, and how the seemingly progressive kibbutz lifestyle is unable to deal with her illness and Dvir's dedication to her.
-The film addresses the conflict between individual freedom and collective constraints as defined by the kibbutz ethics, a conflict which Shaul understands well from his days at Kibbutz Kissufim in the Negev.
+Sweet Mud is a powerful coming- of- age drama about Dvir, a 12- year- old boy on a kibbutz in the 1970s with a psychologically unstable mother, and how the seemingly progressive kibbutz lifestyle is unable to deal with her illness and Dvir's dedication to her.
+The film addresses the conflict between individual freedom and collective constraints as defined by the kibbutz ethics, a conflict which Saul ("Shaul", in Hebrew) understands well from his days at Kibbutz Kissufim in the Negev.
 I do not believe in a movie type of "John Wayne individualism" where people pull themselves up by their own bootstraps, as is written in fairy tales.
-The coincidence that made me, eventually, a successful man of the economics science, had to do with the remarkable opportunities that modern global world offers to so many , and increased number of people, of many backgrounds.
+The coincidence that made me, eventually, a successful man of the economics science, had to do with the remarkable opportunities that modern global world offers to so many, and increased number of people, of many backgrounds.
 Imagine in my case what would have been my career without the benefits I received from winning a fellowship from the University of Chicago, so far away from Kibbutz Shamir where I grew up and lived up to the age of 25 years old?